The carbon dioxide and other greenhouse gases that are directly or indirectly released into the atmosphere by a product when it is made or used.

 - The product uses materials with low carbon intensity

 The amount of water that is used to make and use a product, and the vulnerability of the watershed that the water is pulled from.
-This accounts for water scarcity in the area, whether the product contributes to that risk and/or pollutes the local water supply.

 - Ex:The product uses fewer water-intensive crops